 Disable State Port Setting Software Action The port should not forward or receive any packets.
 Learning is disabled.
 "Transmit enable = 0, Receive enable = 0, Learning disable = 1."
 The processor should not send any packets to the port.
 The switch may still send specific packets to the processor (packets that match some entries in the static table with "overriding bit" set) and the processor should discard those packets.
-Note: Processor is connected to Port 4 via MII interface.
+Note: processor is connected to Port 5 via MII interface.
 Address learning is disabled on the port in this state.
 Blocking State Port Setting Software Action Only packets to the processor are forwarded.
 Learning is disabled.
 "Transmit enable = 0, Receive enable = 0, Learning disable = 1" The processor should not send any packets to the port(s) in this state.
-The processor should program the "Static MAC table" with the entries that it needs to receive (e.g., BPDU packets).
+The processor should program the static MAC table with the entries that it needs to receive (e.g., BPDU packets).
 The "overriding" bit should also be set so that the switch will forward those specific packets to the processor.
-Address learning is disabled on the Port in this state.
+Address learning is disabled on the port in this state.
 Listening State Port Setting Software Action Only packets to and from the processor are forwarded.
 Learning is disabled.
 "Transmit enable = 0, Receive enable = 0, Learning disable = 1.
 The processor should program the static MAC table with the entries that it needs to receive (e.g. BPDU packets).
 The "overriding" bit should be set so that the switch will forward those specific packets to the processor.
-The processor may send packets to the port(s) in this state, see "Tail Tagging Mode" section for details.
+The processor may send packets to the port(s) in this state (see "Tail Tagging Mode" section for details).
 Address learning is disabled on the port in this state.
 Learning State Port Setting Software Action Only packets to and from the processor are forwarded.
 Learning is enabled.
 "Transmit enable = 0, Receive enable = 0, Learning disable = 0."
 The processor should program the static MAC table with the entries that it needs to receive (e.g., BPDU packets).
 The "overriding" bit should be set so that the switch will forward those specific packets to the processor.
-The processor may send packets to the port(s) in this state, see "Tail Tagging Mode" section for details.
+The processor may send packets to the port(s) in this state (see "Tail Tagging Mode" section for details).
 Address learning is enabled on the port in this state.
 Forwarding State Port Setting Software Action Packets are forwarded and received normally.
 Learning is enabled.
-"Transmit enable = 1, Receive enable = 1, Learning disable = 0."
-The processor should program the static MAC table with the entries that it needs to receive (e.g., BPDU packets).
-The "overriding" bit should be set so that the switch will forward those specific packets to the processor.
-The processor may send packets to the port(s) in this state, see "Tail Tagging Mode" section for details.
-Address learning is enabled on the port in this state.
+"Transmit enable = 1, Receive enable = 1, Learning disable = 0." that the switch will forward those specific packets to the processor.
+The